josecastillog/codepath-flixter/README.md

 ## Notes

-- Most difficult part was getting used to the Objective-C.
+- Most difficult part was getting used to the Objective-C syntax.
 - Ran into problems implementing search bar.
 Particularlly with the predicate used in the search.
--

 ## Credits